adigitoleo/haunt.nvim/README.md

 commands to open embedded terminals, man pages and help buffers in floating windows.
 Existing terminal buffers can also be opened in the floating window.
 Commands like `:bnext`, `:bprevious`, `:b#` etc. are suppressed in this window.
+Buffer contents, selected lines, and fenced code blocks in markdown buffers can be sent to a terminal job, all using a single key sequence.
 **This plugin is currently tested on latest NeoVim on Arch Linux.**
 Check [this link](https://archlinux.org/packages/extra/x86_64/neovim/) to discover the recommended NeoVim version.